biosimulations/biosimulations/docs/users/publishing-projects.md

 ## User accounts for owning projects

 No login is required to access BioSimulations.
 However, users must have an account to manage projects.
-This allows for proper crediting of authors and allows authors to manage and edit their projects.
+This allows for proper crediting of authors, and it allows authors to manage and edit their projects.
 BioSimulations provides a free account for users who wish to publish and manage projects.

 !!!note
     User accounts are under development.
 If you are interested in submitting a project to BioSimulations, please contact us at info@biosimulations.org.